yunks128/unity-ads-deployment/application_package/README.md

 `availability_zone` - the availability zone requested for the DB and other resources and should match available subnets availability zones.

 `lb_logs_bucket_name` - the name of manually created S3 bucket to store application's Load Balancer logs.

+`lb_logs_bucket_prefix` - the prefix for the location in the S3 bucket for the Load Balancer access logs.

 `db_snapshot` - optional AWS ARN of the manual database snapshot.
 Please be aware that automatically generated backup snapshots will be deleted when original database is destroyed.
 To preserve database between deployments user needs to create manual database snapshot through `AWS Console:  RDB -> Select awsdbdockstorestack-dbinstance* database -> "Maintenance & backups" tab -> "Take snapshot" under "Actions"`.